 Children (and beginners) need the right foothold to get started with great tools, and the Arduino is no different.
 With many different versions of the board available over the years, it’s entirely possible that potential users have been put off.

 This is a shame, but it’s something that can be remedied with the right approach.
-Whether you’re new to Arduino, or have one or more children with an interest in STEM (science, technology, engineering, maths) subjects (or both, and want to go on a journey of Arduino exploration, offspring in hand), the secret isn’t in buying all the kit, all the books, and subscribing to the right Twitter accounts.
+Whether you’re new to Arduino, or have one or more children with an interest in STEM subjects (or both, and want to go on a journey of Arduino exploration, offspring in hand), the secret isn’t in buying all the kits, all the books, and subscribing to the right Twitter accounts.
 Instead, the secret (if you can call it that) is to find the right resources, from boards and kits to accessories, books, and industry experts to follow on Twitter.

 If you’re more of a purist, however, and want your son or daughter to get their hands dirty with a more traditional Arduino, a generic Arduino UNO starter kit should do the job.
 These typically ship with everything needed to build a buzzer challenge, create an LED game, or even play a melody.
 Just make sure you get hold of some legible instructions!